RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 ## Preprocessors

 - [Using GPP as a preprocessor](http://randomdeterminism.wordpress.com/2012/06/01/how-i-stopped-worring-and-started-using-markdown-like-tex/) to get TeX-like macro features in Markdown.
+- [pandoc-gpp](http://dloureiro.github.io/pandoc-gpp) by David Loureiro is a wrapper around pandoc and gpp in order to provide some macros for extra markup not available in markdown and its extensions.

 ## Integration with Reference Managers